Opportunities of Research and Innovation in Sepsis

 Almansa, R., et al. (2018).
 Combined quantification of procalcitonin and HLA-DR improves sepsis detection in surgical patients.
 Scientific reports, 8 (1), 11999.

 I graduated in Biology and studied a Master in Cell Biology, specializing in cancer and cytogenetics.
 Until 2017, I worked as a researcher and obtained a PhD in Genetics.
 After that, I enrolled a university postgrade program on Innovation and Project Management and started working as innovation project manager at the Innovation Unit of the Fundació Parc Taulí.
-I am currently completing the postgrade program and specializing in IP protection.All entries by: Anna Ullastres
+I am currently completing the postgrade program and specializing in IP protection.All stories by: Anna Ullastres